 Coming from a background of ESP teaching, I’m used to telling my students, “Try to learn all the vocabulary that you actually need to do your job.”
 But I’ve always known in my heart of hearts that this is not as easy as it sounds, especially if you don’t have a good model of how to do this effectively.

 Even in non-specialized classes, there are often times when students are ‘bursting’ to discuss a topic that really interests them – maybe politics or economics, sport or music.
 But, in the end, they are often unable to express themselves properly because they lack the vocabulary they need to talk about the subject that they are desperate to discuss.
-Many teachers and students will recognise this situation and all the frustration it can cause.
+Many teachers and students will recognize this situation and all the frustration it can cause.

 When I was asked to give workshops and talks on the 8th edition of the Oxford Advanced Learner’s Dictionary (OALD8) by OUP, I was delighted to discover a feature that would definitely help with the issues above.